 The Wairere Track – which ran through forested ranges between Te Puna in the Bay of Plenty and the Waikato region, emerging at the Wairere Falls – was a link over the Kaimai Range for centuries.
 It was used first by Māori, and later by European traders, missionaries and armed forces.
 By the 2000s it led only part of the way across the range, but connected with other tracks that came out on the Bay of Plenty side.

 Farming locality 8 km north-east of Matamata. Ōkauia is at the centre of an area that has long been occupied by Ngāti Raukawa.
-The Ōkauia thermal pools were developed as a tourist attraction in the early 1900s, and in the early 2000s were known as Opal Hot Springs.
+The Ōkauia thermal pools were developed as a tourist attraction in the early 1900s, and in the 2010s were known as Opal Hot Springs.

 Natural feature beside the road between Lake Karapiro and the settlements of Piarere and Hinuera.
 The cliffs mark the course of the Waikato River 20,000 years ago, before it began to flow to the west.
 The ignimbrite of which they are formed is yellow-cream to pale brown, and contains fragments of pumice.
 Mined since the 1950s and marketed as Hinuera stone, it is a sought-after building material.